Reset Password

 HOW TO GET TO SAN BLAS

 Planning a trip to San Blas?
-Compare the 4x4 road transfer from Panama City to Cartí, flights to El Porvenir, and the best ways to reach the islands.
+Compare the 4x4 road transfer from Panama City to Cartí, flights to Corazón de Jesús, and the best ways to reach the San Blas Islands.

 Arriving in San Blas from Panama City

 All departures to San Blas leave from Panama City.
 We recommend arriving at least one day early to avoid unexpected delays.
-Transfers depart early in the morning, with two main options available:
+Transfers depart early in the morning.
+Two options:

 Welcome toSAN BLAS